chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_ARCHIVE` - directory where orbit saves archived snapshots of ip at a particular version.
 By default it is `$ORBIT_HOME/archive`.

-- `ORBIT_CHANNELS` - directory where orbit checks for channels that point to available ip.
-By default it is `$ORBIT_HOME/channels`.

 - `NO_COLOR` - does not print colorized output when set to a value.

 - `EDITOR` - chooses this value as the default text editor when no `core.editor` key is present in the config.toml.